marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/sin.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SIN, DSIN, CSIN, ZSIN, CDSIN, trigonometric function, sine, sine

 .. _sin:

-.. index:: SIN

-.. index:: DSIN

-.. index:: CSIN

-.. index:: ZSIN

-.. index:: CDSIN

-.. index:: trigonometric function, sine

-.. index:: sine

 SIN --- Sine function
 **********************